 Competency 8 Intervenes with individuals, families, groups, organizations, and communities.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Apply a professional use of self, consistent with caring theory, by combining knowledge, values, and skills with personal traits, belief systems, life experiences, and cultural heritage to result in client relationships that are authentic, genuine, and consistent with professional value base.
-Provide interventions (to individuals, families, and groups) that resolve or minimize symptoms of mental disorders, psychosocial stress, relationship problems, and difficulties in coping in the social environment.
-Use therapeutic approaches that show appreciation and respect for all forms of human diversity.
-Demonstrate skills related to theoretical orientation such as motivational interviewing, cognitive- behavioral interventions, family therapy, community organizing, etc. Other: (To be identified by student)
+Apply a professional use of self, consistent with caring theory, by combining knowledge, values, and skills with personal traits, belief systems, life experiences, and cultural heritage to result in client relationships that are authentic, genuine, and consistent with the profession's value base.
+Use therapeutic approaches with individuals, families, groups, organizations, and communities that show appreciation and respect for all forms of human diversity.
+Demonstrate skills related to theoretical orientation such as MI, CBT, family therapy, community organizing, etc.

 Competency 9 Evaluates practice with individuals, families, groups, organizations, and communities.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Evaluate services using methodology appropriate to the setting. (such as single-system design and community practice skills such as program evaluation and ethnography).
-Discuss personal beliefs and feelings related to client termination or referral.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Discuss personal beliefs and feelings related to client termination or referral.